pzrsa/parsam.io/posts/journey.md

 # Looking for the next opportunity

-Everything was honestly incredible.
+Everything was honestly great.
 Free food/gym, smart people, interesting problems, so I couldn't really complain much.
 With that said however, I had to start looking for my next opportunity.

+My main motivation for a new opportunity was that I wanted to change everything up while I can at a young age.
+Not only does moving to a new company bring new challenges, but moving to a new city would allow me to grow as a person like no other way.
+I'd learn to live alone, cook for myself, and just overall be a man.
+I'm grateful that I can live with my parents, but it was time I started living by myself at 20.

 I was back to grinding Leetcode and reaching out to the incredible people I've met over the past 2 years.
-I hit the ground running and started interviewing with places like Meta, Spotify, Datadog, Cloudflare, Intercom, JPMorgan, XTX Markets, and much more.
+I hit the ground running and started interviewing with places like [Meta](https://meta.com/), [Spotify](https://spotify.com/), [Datadog](https://www.datadoghq.com/), [Cloudflare](https://www.cloudflare.com/), [JPMorgan Chase](https://www.jpmorganchase.com/), [XTX Markets](https://www.xtxmarkets.com/), [Hudson River Trading](https://www.hudsonrivertrading.com/), etc.

 My Spotify interviews went quite well, but unfortunately didn't receive an offer as the head count was removed.
 I think it might be because they were anticipating layoffs a few months later (January 2024), but still spoke with great people.

 However, an opportunity popped up which had the perfect combination of everything I wanted in my next chapter: Tesla.
 My friend [Cyrus](https://x.com/cyrusyari) kindly referred me to them, and I'm forever grateful for him.

-My main motivation for a new opportunity was that I wanted to change everything up while I can at a young age.
-Not only does moving to a new company bring new challenges, but moving to a new city would allow me to grow as a person like no other way.
-I'd learn to live alone, cook for myself, and just overall be a man.
-Living with parents is great and all, but it was time I started living by myself at 20.

 Tesla was perfect for this as I would move to Berlin, not far from London.
 Although it is Germany, Berlin is quite fine since in most situations I find I don't need to speak the German language.
 I started learning it about a month ago now.